hashicorp/consul/website/source/docs/agent/options.html.md

   * <a name="meta_max_size"></a><a href="#meta_max_size">`meta_max_size`</a> - The max size of node meta data.
     The default is 512.
 Consul Enterprise uses node meta data to store information about network segments.
 The default limits the number of segments severely.
-Only the LAN version of this option has to be adjusted to allow for more network segments.

 * <a name="gossip_wan"></a><a href="#gossip_wan">`gossip_wan`</a> - **(Advanced)** This object contains a number of sub-keys
   which can be set to tune the WAN gossip communications.
 These are only provided for users running especially large